 Once your notebook is started, run the following in one of your cells:

 This will start Sciagraph.

-The first time you run this, you will be required to enter your
+If you haven’t already stored your access token, the first time you run this, you will be required to enter your

 You will need to sign up for the free Sciagraph plan to get these.

 The keys will then be stored in a local config file so you don’t need to store them again.

 Alternatively, you can run the

 python -m sciagraph.store_token ... command in the account page to store the token.

 To profile the contents of a cell, just add

 %%sciagraph_profile as the first line of the cell, for example: